ros2hp/grmgr/README.md

                    }
 	}

-	// not possible to wait for the remining tasks to finish in this design without introducing more code elements.
+	// not possible to wait for the remaining tasks to finish in this design
+        // without introducing more code elements.

 ```

-An alternative design employees the traditional "counter" and a non-buffered channel in incombination to enforce the **dop**.
+The following alternative design employees the traditional "counter" variable and a non-buffered channel that in incombination enforces the **dop**.

 ```